 When we want to make data communication equipment, let’s say a modem using Sim 800 module then generally, we will be needing a module, a MAX 232 IC and DB9 male connector.

 TxD of controller will be connected to any of the Tx In pin of Max232 here we have connected to pin 11 and RxD of the microcontroller will be connected to any of the Rx Out pin of Max 232 IC here it is connected to pin 12.
-Now pin 14 is connected to pin 2 of the DB9 female connector as it is the Tx Pin and Pin 13 is connected to pin 3 of the DB9 female pin as it is the Receive pin of the Connector.
+Now pin 14 is connected to pin 2 of the DB9 female connector as it is the Tx Pin and Pin 13 is connected to pin 3 of the DB9 female pin as it is the Receiver pin of the Connector.

 Null Modem Connection